technotarek/timeliner/README.md

 *	Optional: Jack Moore's ColorBox jQuery plugin

 ## Usage
 1. Include screen.css and timeliner.js (or timeliner.min.js).
+Optionally, include also responsive.css for basic responsive behavior on phones and mobile devices below 480px wide (iPad responsive behavior forthcoming).

 2. Wrap your timeline in an element with an ID of timelineContainer.
 You can set your own container using the plugin's options